 Homemade cream cleaners

-Option #1.
 Make a paste of 50/50 baking soda and Blue Dawn dishwashing liquid.
 Stir until smooth.
-Using a non-abrasive, soft sponge to work this cream in circles over the entire cooktop.
+Using a non-abrasive soft sponge, work this cream in circles over the entire cooktop.
 When you’re done, rinse with a wet towel followed by a microfiber cloth to polish the glass surface.

 Once the cooktop has cooled, sprinkle baking soda directly on the tough spots.
 Spray the baking soda with the vinegar mixture.
 Wait until the baking soda stops fizzing and wipe clean with a very soft cloth or blue Scotch Brite Non-Scratch sponge (please don’t sneak in a green Scotch Brite because it will scratch the glass), using the texture of the powder to scour off the grease.
 This will not scratch the surface.